Economy's 'perfect storm' makes Magalu lose 75% of its value

 However, some factors began to enter the accounts of the market.
 The first is that the company remains dependent on its own sales.
 Today, own business still represents 65% of Magalu’s sales.
 In other words: if the sales of the “mother brand” are not doing well, there is still not such a representative slice to compensate for these losses.

 The company also began to receive market scrutiny over its acquisition appetite.
-In the last two years, there have been more than 20, since the meal app AiQHunger to businesses in the fields of content and advertising.
+In the last two years, there have been more than 20, from the AiQFome meal app to content and advertising businesses.

+Among the choices, one is seen by analysts as especially risky.
+The company paid more than BRL 3.5 billion for KaBuM!, which is focused on selling computer and video game items.

+Americanas, in turn, merged the operations of its digital arm, B2W, with Lojas Americanas – having shown a strong result in the last quarter of 2021.

-Still on the competition side, Brazilian retail has seen an increasing appetite from the Chinese, as shopee and alibababy the local market.
+Still on the competition side, Brazilian retail has seen an increasing appetite from Chinese, such as Shopee and Alibaba, for the local market.

 This has even generated movements in the sector so that imported purchases have a tax, something that does not occur up to certain values.